 But why should she be bringing up the subject now?

 Andrew became more confused.

-It looked as though the two sisters did not, after all, confide in one another totally and at all times.
+He looked from one sister to the other hoping to find a solution.

 All eyes were on him.
 He had to give an answer.

-‘I do not quite understand what you are talking about!’, he blurted out, trying to be as convincing as he could.
+‘I do not quite understand what you are talking about,’ he blurted out, trying to be as convincing as he could.

 Leontine savoured the moment.
 All eyes were on her now.
 She was the centre of attention.
 She was stealing the scene from her sister’s finely planned engagement party.